gammazero/pymakeself/README.md

 pymakeself --label "PyMakeSelf by Andrew Gillis" pymakeself install_pymakeself setup.py install
 ```

-Archives generated with pymakeself can be passed the following arguments:
+Self-extracting archives generated with pymakeself can be passed the following arguments:

 `--check` : Check the integrity of the archive by verifying the embedded SHA256 checksum.
 Does not extract the archive.